Allan-xmos/lib_voice/modules/lib_vnr/doc/src/getting_started.rst

 API Structure
 *************
 The API is split into 2 layers: high-level and low-level.
-While the high-level API should be a fix for most users, a more advanced user might find that they want to use a low-level APIs.
+While the high-level API should suffice for the most users, a more advanced user might find that they want to use the low-level API.

 The low-level API is split into 2 parts: feature extraction and inference.
 The feature extraction API processes an input audio frame to extract features that are input to the inference stage.
 The inference API has functions for running inference using the VNR TensorFlow Lite model to predict the speech to noise ratio.